 I just learned from three different people that eating black-eyed peas on New Year’s Day is a southern tradition to bring good luck and prosperity.
 According to Wikipedia,

-“The traditional meal also features collard, turnip or mustard greens and ham.
-The peas, since they swell when cooked, symbolize prosperity; the greens symbolize money; the pork, because pigs root forward when foraging, represents positive motion.”
+The traditional meal also features collard, turnip or mustard greens and ham.
+The peas, since they swell when cooked, symbolize prosperity; the greens symbolize money; the pork, because pigs root forward when foraging, represents positive motion.

 I’ve also read in my newly acquired Christmas gift subscription of La Cucina Italiana cooking magazine about a similar tradition in Italy.
 Here they eat lentils with cotechino (a pork sausage made with ground pork, pork rinds, fatback and spices) to bring in the New Year for prosperity.

 I happen to find a great looking recipe for Black-Eyed Pea Stew with Sausage in my latest issue of Food & Wine that I adapted for my family.
 It is easy to make and tastes great for any of you who would like some good fortune in 2010.